 The install utility will generate a DEV statement for each ghost task you specified and put the DEV statements in the IPLINPUT file.
-For more information on the IPLINPUT file and the DEV statement, please refer to Volume II of this manual.
+For more information on the IPLINPUT file and the DEV statement, please refer to the Thoroughbred Basic Customization and Tuning Guide - System Files.